yuygfgg/Ghost/docs/API.md

 - For `Publisher`, a non-null `team_id` must refer to a team they own.
 - For `Admin`, a non-null `team_id` must exist.

+Errors:

+- `400` if the Magnet is not active or metadata could not be retrieved in time
+- `503` if the metadata backend is unavailable (e.g. `libtorrent` not installed)

 Response (201): the created resource.

 #### `PUT /api/resources/{resource_id}`